-The eastern most portion of the bikeway already has been constructed by the cities of Escondido and San Marcos; that portion of the Inland Rail Trail begins at the Escondido SPRINTER Rail Station in the City of Escondido to the intersection of West Mission Road and North Pacific Street in the City of San Marcos.
+In 2009, the eastern most portion of the bikeway was constructed in the cities of Escondido and San Marcos; that portion of the Inland Rail Trail begins at the Escondido SPRINTER Rail Station and ends at the intersection of West Mission Road and North Pacific Street in San Marcos.

 The current project, the San Marcos to Vista segment of the Inland Rail Trail, is a 7-mile Class I bikeway passing through San Marcos, Vista, and the County of San Diego.
 This segment begins at the intersection of West Mission Road and North Pacific Street in San Marcos and ends at the intersection of North Melrose Drive and West Bobier Drive in Oceanside.
 View project area and typical cross section.